plinss/acmebot/README.md

 * 'pid' specifies the directory to store a process ID file.
 The default value is '/var/run'.
+* 'log' specifies the directory to store the log file.
+The default value is '/var/log/acmebot'.
 * 'resource' specifies the directory to store the client key and registration files for the ACME account.
 The default value is '/var/local/acmebot'.
 * 'private_key' specifies the directory to store primary private key files.